bartbalaz/ivado_labs_assignment/README.md

 ```python
 museums.create_master_data(custom_locations = True, custom_population = True)
 ```
-- Verify master data, this steps generates a table that shows all the missing cells.
+- Verify master data, this steps generates a table that shows all the missing cells or country name not being set to a value.
 ```python
 museums.verify_master_data()
 museums.print_master_data_issues()